Ghini/ghini.github.io/faq.md

   largest ones in a few countries.
 Bauble/Ghini contribute to providing unrestricted access to management of information related to biodiversity.

+* So again, is there a price attached to Ghini/Bauble?

+  If you are able to download, install, configure, and learn using (and the documentation explains all of it), then Ghini is being offered free of charge, for the simple reason that you're not costing time nor effort to the Ghini people.

+  If you need help to do any of the above, we are professionally available, and the cost we generally compute related to what you can pay, and to wages in your own country.

 * What's this GNU Public License?

   Ghini and Bauble are not just free as free beer, they are free as free